hayley-leblanc/linux/README.md

 2. Untar the VM image: `tar -xf rustfs.img.tar.gz`
 3. The VM can now be booted using `qemu-system-x86_64 -boot c -m 8G -hda rustfs.img -enable-kvm -net nic -net user,hostfwd=tcp::2222-:22 -cpu host -nographic -smp 8`

+## Baremetal setup

+Follow these instructions to install the kernel on a baremetal Chameleon Cloud machine.

+1. Create a baremetal Chameleon cloud instance with their Ubuntu22.04 image.
+2. On the instance, run `sudo apt-get install build-essential libncurses-dev bison flex libssl-dev libelf-dev git openssh-server curl clang-11 zstd lld-11 llvm-11`.
+3. Clone this repository onto the instance.
+4. Follow the kernel setup instructions below.
+EXXCEPT, instead of using `defconfig`, use `olddefconfig`.
+This will use the current kernel's .config file as the basis for configuration, and will use default settings for any new options.
+This creates a larger kernel but will ensure that it has the correct drivers to run on the baremetal instance.
+You will still need to check that the configuration options listed below are set properly.

 ## Kernel setup (skip if using pre-existing image)